cintiaching/ai-shopping-buddy/README.md

 An e-commerce conversational chatbot that gathers customer preferences to provide personalized product recommendations.
 Developed for "Generative AI World Cup 2024: So you think you can hack" by Databricks.

-## 🚧 Early Development

-This project is currently in early development.
-To minimize costs, Ollama local model is used instead of model serving on Databricks.
-We plan to transition to Databricks in the future.
+## ☁️ Databricks Setup

+1. Refer to "Accessing the Dataset" section to obtain access to the dataset
+2. Get the Serving endpoints of `databricks-dbrx-instruct` on databricks
+3. Execute the `main.py` notebook, which serves as the entry script for the chatbot, to start chatting.

-## 🛠️ Local Setup
+## 💻 Local Setup

-Follow these steps to set up the environment.
+To run the chatbot locally, follow these steps to set up the environment.

 1. Install Dependencies
     ```bash